calaldees/teachingWorkshops/teacherTraining/cpd.md

 This Session
 ============

-* Socialize
+* Socialize Hello
 * NQT Year
-    * Q&A with real NQT's
+    * Q&A with real NQT's (11:00)
-    * Q&A with Polly
+    * Q&A with Polly (13:30)
 * CPD
     * How does your learning continue?
-* Evaluation and Reflection
+* Evaluation and Reflection - How far you have come

 Overall: Improving as a teacher throughout your career
+Why: Because we don't know everything and the world changes

 ## ITT Core Framework
 > 8.1